Why stress and anxiety make you gain weight and how to control it

 Solution: exercise "Break the chain"

-Just watch and record what happened before any food cravings.
-When you emotionally overeat and/or any other time you feel “out of control” with food.
+Simply observe and record what happened before any food craving.
+When you overeat emotionally, overeat, and/or any other time when you feel “out of control” with food.

-Those feelings and behaviors don't just come out of nowhere.
+Those feelings and behaviors don't arise out of nowhere.
 Something always provokes them.

-Follow these steps and discover what causes you to eat more.
+Follow these steps and discover what causes you to overeat.
 Be your own detective:

-- Start with any recent food or eating episodes that have concerned you.
-(For example, eating too much, eating food you didn't want, etc.).
+- Start with any recent meals or eating-related episodes that have worried you.
+(For example, eating too much, eating foods you didn't want, etc.).

-- Write down what was happening around you just before that episode happened.
-Ask yourself: where were you? what were you doing? what were you thinking? who was with you? what were you feeling
+- Write down what was happening around you right before that episode happened.
+Ask yourself: where were you? what were you doing? what were you thinking about? who was with you? what were you feeling?

-- Then see if you can go back even further, perhaps a few hours earlier.
-Repeat the same questions to yourself and try to capture all the details.
+- Then, see if you can go back even further, perhaps a few hours earlier.
+Repeat the same questions and try to capture all the details.

 - Look at your data, are there patterns?
 If you don't see any connections right away, don't worry.
-Try this exercise a few times and start sensing what was happening in the days or hours before you had a craving or emotional eating episode.
+Try this exercise a few times and start to notice what was happening in the days or hours before you had a craving or emotional eating episode.

-- If you find patterns, dig further.
+- If you find patterns, dig deeper.
 Don't worry about fixing them right away.
 Just look at them, observe them and analyze them in depth.

-- You may notice solutions right away, or you may not notice them.
-You may feel stuck noticing the patterns, but you're not sure how to change.
-Either way, it's fine.
-The important thing is that you are now aware of what is happening to you.
+- You may notice solutions right away, or you may not notice them at all.
+You probably feel stuck noticing patterns, but aren't sure how to change.
+Either way, it's okay.
+The important thing is that now you are aware of what is happening to you.

 3. You know what to do, but you are not constant